 “I think philanthropy writ large has a diversity problem,” says Loh-Sze Leung, the co-director of Workforce Matters, a network of philanthropic organizations focused on funding workforce development programs.

-Earlier this year, Workforce Matters asked its own members to do some self-reflection on their priorities, practices, and structure, including looking at whether there was racial biases—albeit unintentional—built into the existing funding ecosystem.
+Earlier this year, Workforce Matters asked its own members to do some self-reflection on their priorities, practices, and structure, including looking at whether there were racial biases—albeit unintentional—built into the existing funding ecosystem.

 While the report is intended as a framework for funders—in their words—”to set goals and hold ourselves accountable,” they also realize the conversation would be incomplete without input from others in the workforce development community.